 Stones Cross Road

-The Parish Council office is open Mon-Thurs 9.30am-1.30pm.
-It is sometimes open outside of these hours.
+The Parish Council office is open Mon-Thurs 9.30am-11.30am for drop-ins.
+Appointments can however be made oustide of these hours.

 Please note however that when the Clerk is on annual leave there is no cover so it is advised to ring the office before calling in.
 A note will be displayed on the door when the office is closed.